 Grants Program Overview

-In 2007, the MCCA and State Senator Jack Hart launched the MCCA Community Partnership & Hospitality Scholarship Fund, a two-part program that allows all of Boston’s neighborhoods to benefit from consumer shows at the then new Boston Convention & Exhibition Center and established scholarships to boost workforce development in the hospitality industry.
+In 2007, the MCCA and State Senator Jack Hart launched the MCCA Community Partnership & Hospitality Scholarship Fund, a two-part program that allows all of Boston’s neighborhoods to benefit from consumer shows at the Boston Convention & Exhibition Center and established scholarships to boost workforce development in the hospitality industry.

 The program, funded by revenue generated from consumer shows, encourages local Boston non-profit organizations to apply for grants or donations.
-Additionally, as part of the program, the MCCA has launched a statewide scholarship program that provides four $2,500 scholarships annually to current and future hospitality students.
+Additionally, as part of the program, the MCCA has launched a statewide scholarship program that provides scholarships annually to current and future hospitality students.

 An internal committee of the MCCA will review grant and scholarship applications and choose which programs will receive funding.
 Once programs are recommended, the MCCA Executive Director has final approval.